Sonova ESG Report 2022/23

 ACTING WITH INTEGRITY

-The following sections present a comprehensive description of the various aspects of the ‘Acting with integrity’ pillar of our IntACT ESG strategy:
+The following sections describe the different aspects of the ‘Acting with integrity’ pillar of our IntACT ESG strategy:

 Product quality, safety and reliability